-- (1) Preparedness for class as demonstrated through attendance, class participation, asking and answering questions (especially when "on call"), assignments, etc.; - (2) Discussion leadership and presentation of timely relevant topic; - (3) Interview of an insurance participant; - (4) Community health law or regulation hearing/debate attendance and presentation; - (5) Memorandum re Notice of Proposed Rule; - (6) A mid-semester assessment, which may include a take-home component; - (7) A final examination, which may include a take-home component; and - (8) Possible additional tasks that may involve diagnostic and formative assessment of student performance.
+- (1) Preparedness for class as demonstrated through attendance, class participation, asking and answering questions (especially when "on call"), assignments, etc.; - (2) Discussion leadership and presentation of timely relevant topic; - (3) Interview of an insurance participant; - (4) Community health law or regulation hearing/debate attendance and presentation; - (5) Memorandum re Notice of Proposed Rule; - (6) A mid-semester assessment, which includes a take-home component; - (7) A final examination, which includes a take-home component; and - (8) Possible additional tasks that may involve diagnostic and formative assessment of student performance. - Details of each learning opportunity are available on the course website.